 What is KAHAL?
-KAHAL is a nonprofit organization, working in over 50 countries and 110 cities around the world, that facilitates transformational Jewish experiences for study abroad students.
+KAHAL is a nonprofit organization, working in over 57 countries and 127 cities around the world, and 254 campus that facilitates transformational Jewish experiences for study abroad students.

 Does KAHAL offer study abroad programs?
 No, KAHAL works as network and resource for students going through any university or study abroad provider, as well as others traveling abroad.